History Coins

 C. Sevillius Vatia, Silver Denarius, 127BC, Two Horseman

-Obv: Helmeted head of Roma; behind, lituus; before, denomination mark XVI as monogram (Ӿ); below, ROMA
+Obverse: Helmeted head of Roma; behind, lituus; before, denomination mark XVI as monogram (Ӿ); below, ROMA

-Reverse: Battle on horseback between two warriors, the shield of horseman on right inscribed M; C•SERVEIL in exergue.
+Reverse: Battle on horseback between two warriors, the shield of horseman on right inscribed M; C•SERVEIL in exergue

-18mm, 3.8g
+Size: 18mm, 3.8g

 Ref: S140, RRC 264/1

-Prov: ex Lockdales sale
+Prov: Ex Lockdales sale

 £190 (+P&P, non-UK locations please ask first)